For best prices and early deliveries, WhatsApp us at. 918488070070

 A wedding in Haryana encapsulates the age-old culture with deep-rooted values, beliefs, and traditions.
 While the diversity of rituals and customs across different regions vary slightly, they all have pre-wedding, wedding, and post-wedding rituals.

 The pre-wedding ritual begins with the Sagai, or engagement ceremony.
 It is the official agreement of the marriage where the couple exchange rings.
 Next is the Bhat Niyotna and Ban Baithana ceremony, held one month before the wedding.
 Here, the bride and the groom’s maternal uncles arrive with the Bhaat (lehenga or sherwani, jewellery, sweets, and cash gifts) as a gesture of goodwill and respect from the maternal side to mark the start of wedding celebrations.
+This is followed by Aguthi Pahanna, a symbolic ritual where the bride and groom are adorned with sacred threads or ornaments to signify the sanctity of the upcoming union.
+The Chak Puja, a ceremony dedicated to the preparation of grains and spices, is performed to seek blessings for abundance and prosperity in the couple's married life.
 This ceremony is followed by Pithi Lagana, where ghee, turmeric, and crushed barley are rubbed on the bride’s skin, making it glow for her big day.
 Another interesting ritual is Banori, in which Banori, a sweet dish, is prepared and served to the bride and groom at the priest’s residence, honouring and respecting the priest’s role in the wedding.
+As the wedding day approaches, the Ratijka ritual is observed.
+This is an overnight celebration involving songs and dances performed by family members and friends.

 Next are the Mehndi (henna) ceremony for the bride and the Khichai custom for the groom, where family members and neighbours come together to cook Khidchi for the gathering.
 Both are the last pre-wedding ceremonies performed two or three days before the wedding day.